Gunjō (manga): Manga

-Volume list
+Volumes

 Live-action film

 In October 2020, it was announced that Netflix was developing a live-action film adaptation of the manga, titled Ride or Die (彼女, Kanojo), which premiered simultaneously worldwide on April 15, 2021.
 The film stars Kiko Mizuhara and Honami Sato.
 The film was directed by Ryūichi Hiroki, Nami Sakkawa wrote the scripts and Haruomi Hosono performed the theme song.